compufox/trivial-gamekit-timeline/README.md

 ## API

+`(make-timeline &key loop)`

+creates a timeline

+if LOOP is non-nil the timeline will loop after completion

+---

 `(make-keyframe timeline frame &key object slot event target (process-fn #'gamekit:lerp))`

 creates a keyframe at FRAME and adds it into TIMELINE